Things to do in Prešov region – 30 places to visit

 In 1993 the High Tatras were declared Tatras Biosphere Reserve by UNESCO.
 The High Tatras are the highest Slovakian mountains boasting 26 peaks that exceed the height of 2500 meters.

 A total of 8 peaks are accessible via the marked trails, but they are closed in winter.
-Among the most famous peaks include Gerlach Peak, which is the highest peak in Slovakia (2654m), Lomnický Peak (2634m), where you can get by gondola, Rysy (2503m), Kriváň (2495m) and others.
+Among the most famous peaks include Gerlach Peak, which is the highest peak in Slovakia (2654m), Lomnický Peak (2634m), where you can get by cable car, Rysy (2503m), Kriváň (2495m) and others.

-In the High Tatras there are also deep glacial valleys such as Malá and Velká Studená Valley, or Mengusovská Valley and there are also numerous glacial lakes, the most famous is Štrbské Pleso and Skalanté Pleso glacial lakes.
+In the High Tatras there are also deep glacial valleys such as Malá and Velká Studená Valley, or Mengusovská Valley and there are also numerous glacial lakes, the most famous being Štrbské Pleso and Skalnaté Pleso glacial lakes.

 The High Tatras are home to some of the best spa resorts in the country.
-The most popular places to stay in are Starý Smokovec, Štrbské Pleso, Tatranská Lomnica and Ždiar among others.
+The most popular places to stay in are Starý Smokovec, Štrbské Pleso, Tatranská Lomnica and Ždiar.

 Prešov lies at the confluence of the rivers Torysa and Sekčov.
 It is the third largest city in Slovakia and a capital of Prešov Region.
 Its history dates back to the Stone Age, but the first written record dates from the 13th century.